A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite variance cases: Denoising methodology

 Now, in light of the results presented in \Cref{subsec:stable-n2n}, we build our self-supervised learning approach so that, given noise-corrupted time series data $\{Y_t\}_{t=1}^{n}$, our denoising network can successfully extract the stochastic properties of the pure $S\alpha S$-AR time series data $\{X_t\}_{t=1}^{n}$: \begin{itemize} \item Let us consider samples from a $S\alpha S$-AR time series of order $p$, $\{X_t\}_{t=1}^{n}$ with i.i.d. innovation sequence drawn from distribution $S(\alpha_\xi,\sigma_\xi)$, $\alpha_\xi > 1$ and with i.i.d. additive noise $\{Z_t\}_{t=1}^{n}$ drawn from $S(\alpha_z,\sigma_z)$, $\alpha_z > 1$.
 Let the noise-corrupted time series data $\{Y_t\}_{t=1}^{n}$ be given by

 for $t = 1,2,\ldots,n$ where,

 \item To construct a learning method from \Cref{res:stable n2n}, we set $N = 0$ so that our training algorithm can learn the stochastic properties of the random vector from the pure time series, that is close to the random vector we aim to obtain from its noise-corrupted version, at the time of inference.
-As our denoising network, we choose a feedforward neural network with two fully connected hidden layers.
-The structure of such a network is depicted in \Cref{fig: denoising fnn network}.
 The network output is modeled as a multivariate random variable according to the multi-input multi-output (MIMO) approach since, as noted by \cite{Bontempi2008, BenTaieb2010}, MIMO helps to preserve stochastic dependencies in the time series.
-Assuming that we are processing vectors with $q$ components at a time, the training method is given by,
+Assuming that we are processing vectors with $q$ components at a time, the training method is given by constructing windows consisting of input-output pairs, sliding over the entire noise-corrupted dataset $\{Y_t\}_{t=1}^n$.